huijing/huijing.github.io/_posts/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I have a countdown timer and I need to show the milliseconds from 99 to 0.
 9 to 0 has to be in single digit and centered.
 The font color and background color of the countdown timer is customisable.
 This timer will be implemented on both mobile and pc web page.
 Suggestions?</p>&mdash; Chong Jia Wei (@heyjiawei) <a href="https://twitter.com/heyjiawei/status/1217776641998344194?ref_src=twsrc%5Etfw">January 16, 2020</a></blockquote>

 The way my brain works is to wonder if everything can be built with CSS (the correct answer is no, not really, but you can still try because it's fun).
-Even though not *everything* can nor should be built with only CSS, this timer thing seems narrow enough to be plausible.
+Even though not *everything* can nor should be built with only CSS, this timer thing seemed narrow enough to be plausible.

-I describe this as a brute-force method, because the underlying markup consists of all the digits from 0 to 9, then animates them to mimic a timer.
-So maybe not the most elegant approach.
-But it fulfils the layout requirement in the tweet!
+I describe this as a brute-force method, because the underlying markup consists of all the digits from 0 to 9.
+You then have to animate them to mimic a timer.
+So maybe it is not the most elegant approach.
+But it can fulfil the requirements from the tweet!

 <p class="no-margin">Here's the list of concepts used for this implementation:</p>